ramiyousef/Pressure-equilibrium-phase-composition-for-n-butane-methane/README.md

 • 𝑊_i is the acentric factor of each component

+Flash Calculation Criteria:
-The following criteria was used to obtain the plot for flash calculations (no modifications were used):
+The following values were used to generate the plot:
 • 𝑍_methane=0.001;𝑍_butane=0.9999 to obtain the first chunk of the graph from the left.
 • 𝑍_methane= 0.2; 𝑍_butane=0.80; to obtain the next small chunk of the graph.
 • 𝑍_methane= 0.4; 𝑍_butane=0.6 to obtain the near end of the graph.